Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-In its own reporting, the company commits to the UN Declaration on the Rights of Indigenous Peoples.
+The company also commits to the UN Declaration on the Rights of Indigenous Peoples in its own reporting.

 • P